thiswillbeyourgithub/wdoc/README.md

     - add more tests
         - add test for the private mode
         - add test for the testing models
-        - add test for each parser
+        - add test for each loader
     - the logit bias is wrong for openai models: the token is specific to a given family of model
     - rewrite the python API to make it more useable. (also related to https://github.com/thiswillbeyourgithub/wdoc/issues/13)
         - be careful to how to use import_mode